 SMART KIDS is a versatile and scalable youth engagement program hosted by The Bridge that uses art workshops to connect children with inspiring local artists; allowing children to actively engage with the creativity happening in their own community.
 Kids have unique opportunities to discover talents, interests, curiosities, problem solving and critical thinking skills in a comfortable and inspiring environment.
 With this program, The Bridge Progressive Arts Initiative furthers our mission of Bridging Diverse Communities Through the Arts by facilitating intergenerational connection between students and teachers and designing great, formational experiences for youth.

-- Offer ongoing art-making workshops for kids, instructed by Charlottesville artists working in diverse mediums.
+- Offer no-cost ongoing art-making workshops for kids, instructed by Charlottesville artists working in diverse mediums.

 - Provide opportunities for artists to share their creative talents and instruct students in the creation of unique art projects.
 Each art instructor brings something new and fresh so students learn different critical thinking, creative exploration, and art-making techniques.

-- Provide kids the opportunity to make meaningful connections to artists who live and work in their own community.
+- Provide kids the opportunity to make meaningful, inspiring connections to artists who live and work in their own community.

-- Provide an inspiring space for kids to make art where students feel welcome to visit, engage and participate.
+- Provide an inspiring, safe, and comfortable environment for kids to make art so that students feel welcome to engage and participate

 - Serve the local arts community by providing a paid opportunity for artists to engage youth and further develop a social practice.